 I set out to find the best sugar-free chocolate out there.
 I tried a few recipes.
 The first one was ok but not that great.
 I found a better recipe and over time I perfected this recipe and liked it so much that now that I’m not taking a sugar break it’s still my go-to afternoon chocolate fix!
 (Note: The chocolates just look melty in this picture because I took this picture in 100 F degree weather.)

-All you need to do is melt coconut oil then whisk in cocoa powder, maple syrup, and vanilla extract.
+All you need to do is melt coconut oil, whisk in cocoa powder, maple syrup, and vanilla extract.
 Then set it up in the freezer and it’s ready to enjoy!
-I use mini paper cup liners but you could also use silicone molds, candy molds or even an 8×8 dish lined with foil then remove and cut the chocolate into bite size pieces.
+I use mini paper cup liners but you could also use this heart-shaped mold, small square mold, gem-shaped mold, or even an 8×8 dish lined with foil then remove and cut the chocolate into bite-size pieces.

 I love this chocolate just plain but it’s also fun to add toppings!
 Above are some of my favorite toppings.
-My top 3 are peanut butter, almonds, and craisins.
+My top 3 are peanut butter, almonds, and raisins.

 Tips for Taking a Sugar Break:

 Some people thought I was crazy to take a sugar break for a full month but I am SO glad I did it!
 I proved to myself I could do something hard and I learned to break bad habits.
 After 2 1/2 weeks, my cravings were completely gone!
 I felt so good and didn’t get as tired as often in the afternoons.
 (I have a baby that wakes up often at night.)
 I lost four pounds that month.
 It made me so sick when I ate sugar again.
 Now I try to limit how much sugar I have each day.
 Here are a few tips:

 -Decide how long you want to take a sugar break and set up rules.
 When I did it, I didn’t avoid everything with sugar like bread and ketchup but avoided all treats or things obviously with sugar in them.